Master of Science in Nursing

 Nursing Administrative Assistant: Judy Potyraj

-Associate Chair Online (BSN Completion and MSN): Kari Luoma MSN, RN
+Associate Chair Online (BSN Completion and MSN): Kari Luoma PhD, RN

 Associate Chair Lettinga: Sue Offenbecker MSN, RN